Medicare in Maine

 Original Medicare does not cover outpatient prescription drugs.
 But Medicare beneficiaries can get prescription coverage via a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Medicare Part D plan.

-As of October 2022, there were 287,402 Medicare beneficiaries in Maine enrolled in Part D coverage.
-The majority of them — more than 181,000 — had Part D coverage integrated with Medicare Advantage plans.
-And there were also more than 106,000 who had stand-alone Part D plans.
-As of late 2018, about 43% of Maine’s Medicare beneficiaries had been enrolled in stand-alone Medicare Part D plans, but that has dropped as Medicare Advantage enrollment has increased.
-By late 2022, only about 29% of the Maine Medicare beneficiaries were enrolled in stand-alone Medicare Part D plans.
+As of August 2024, there were 309,616 Medicare beneficiaries in Maine enrolled in Part D coverage.1 The majority of them — more than 205,000 — had Part D coverage integrated with Medicare Advantage plans.1 And there were also more than 103,000 who had stand-alone Part D plans.1

-For 2023 coverage, there are 24 stand-alone Medicare Part D plans available in Maine, with premiums ranging from $4 to $105 per month.
+For 2025 coverage, there are 16 stand-alone Medicare Part D plans available in Maine, with premiums starting at $0 per month.2

 Medicare Part D enrollment is available when a person is first eligible for Medicare, and there’s also an annual open enrollment period (October 15 – December 7) when beneficiaries can enroll in Part D coverage or switch to a different plan for the coming year.